 - Any other thoughts to share that you think could be helpful to either our team planning, for the company level planning, or the planning of another team?

-At the end of the 3rd week before quarter end, the facilitator synthesizes the brainstorm results into a proposal.
+5 weeks before the end of quarter, the facilitator synthesizes the brainstorm results into a proposal.

 2 weeks before quarter end, the facilitator asks CS leadership to facilitate a deep dive during the weekly planning/retro that week to vet the proposal.
 The facilitator incorporates any revisions and sends the team another survey to conduct an asynchronous brainstorm to determine what tasks/projects everyone believes we should do in order to achieve our OKRs.